Almanzo Wilder: Marriage to Laura Ingalls

 During their first years of marriage, described in The First Four Years, the Wilders were plagued by bad weather, illness, and large debts.
 In the spring of 1888, Wilder and his wife were both stricken with diphtheria.
 Although they both survived, Wilder suffered from one of the less common, late complications of the illness, neuritis.
 Areas of Wilder's legs were temporarily paralyzed, and after the paralysis had resolved, he needed a cane to walk.
-His inability to perform the hard physical labor associated with wheat farming in South Dakota, combined with a lengthy drought in the late 1880s and early 1890s, further contributed to the Wilders' downward spiral into insolvency..
+His inability to perform the hard physical labor associated with wheat farming in South Dakota, combined with a lengthy drought in the late 1880s and early 1890s, further contributed to the Wilders' downward spiral into insolvency.

 The year 1889 proved the breaking point for the Wilders.
 In early August, Laura gave birth to a son.
 The child remained unnamed when, two weeks later, he suddenly died of "convulsions."
 Laura Ingalls Wilder never spoke of his death, and the couple did not have another child.

 In the same month, the little family lost their home to a fire and their crops to drought.
-According to Rose Wilder Lane, "It took seven successive years of complete crop failure, with work, weather and sickness that wrecked his health permanently, and interest rates of 36 per cent on money borrowed to buy food, to dislodge us from that land."
+According to Rose Wilder Lane, "It took seven successive years of complete crop failure, with work, weather and sickness that wrecked his health permanently, and interest rates of 36 percent on money borrowed to buy food, to dislodge us from that land."

 In 1890, the Wilder family moved to Spring Valley, Minnesota, to stay with his parents on their farm.
 It was a time of rest and recovery for the weary family.
 Between 1891 and 1892, the family again moved, this time to Westville, Florida.
 They hoped a warmer climate would help Wilder regain his strength.
 Ultimately, while the warmer temperatures did help him recover, his wife did not like the humid climate or the customs of the backwoods locals.

 They returned to De Smet in 1892, and rented a small house in town.
 Between 1892 and 1894, the Wilders lived in De Smet, with the Ingalls family nearby.
 Laura Ingalls Wilder worked as a seamstress in a dressmaker's shop, while Wilder found work as a carpenter and day laborer.
 Together, they practiced frugality and carefully saved their money.